INTERVIEW AND LIVE PHOTOS BY MARKO SYRJÄLÄ

-Doro Pesch: Yeah and that’s great.
+Doro Pesch: Yeah, and that’s great.
 At one point, people told me, “Ah, that will probably be changed, as well.
 People just want to see you on TV or a DVD.”
-And I thought, “Oh, I hope not.”So, so far festivals and gigs are going great, and I hope it stays that way.
+And I thought, “Oh, I hope not.”So far, festivals and gigs are going great, and I hope it stays that way.

-In my theory, it is that the fans who were fans of the bands of the ’80s, when they became a little bit older, that they started to have families and stuff, and they kind stayed away in the ’90s.
-But when their kids grew up, they have started to go to see the shows again, and now they also bring their kids to the shows?
+In my theory, the fans who were fans of the bands of the ’80s, when they became a little bit older, started to have families and stuff, and they kind of stayed away in the ’90s.
+But when their kids grew up, they started to see the shows again, and now they also bring their kids to the shows?

 But you have also put other products but only music, like the wine, and some movie stuff?